- Next Program October 4th, 2019 – March 21st, 2020

 What is the program cost?

-The program fee for participating organisations in Kenya is 890 USD (VAT exclusive) per person & 690 USD (VAT exclusive) for participating organisations in Uganda.
+The program fee for participating organisations in Kenya is 890 USD (VAT exclusive) per person.
 Discounts are available for organisations sending multiple employees.
 Please do note the rates were established based on the market value per country.

 It is worth noting that the cost of the program at market rates is approximately USD 5,000 or KES 500’000.